rishabhpoddar/bitpet-cli/README.md

 # BitPet CLI

-CLI tool to create and manage your BitPet (https://bitpet.dev), written in Rust.
+CLI tool to create and manage your BitPet (https://bitpet.dev).

 ## Development Environment